Robotisim/robotics_software_engineer/module_4_assignment/Readme.md

 file of the model - square_room
-square_room folder is inside the model folder worlds - squre_world.world
+square_room folder is inside the model folder worlds - squre_world.world command I used to make launch the file is
+"ros2 launch maze_solving lidar_squar_roomsolving.launch.py"

 For Assigment 2 where we need to create a brainstroming session for the line following robot.
 Name of the file of the document is "linefollowingrobotbrainstorming.pdf"